Nigeria poll challenge dismissed

-Ballot papers were not properly printed and were delivered with only hours to go before voting was due to start, the opposition court papers said.
+Lawyers for the former Vice-President Atiku Abubakar said the presidential election result should be overturned because ballot papers were not properly printed and were delivered with only hours to go before voting was due to start.

-Polling stations more than five hours' drive away from Abuja did not get ballot papers until the evening of the election day, some not until the day after.
+Anywhere more than five hours drive away from Abuja did not get ballot papers until the evening of the election day, some not until the day after.

 But the result was declared in Abuja less than 48 hours later, while some states were still voting.

-The run-up to the polls saw clashes in Mr Yar'Adua's home state of Katsina, and in the northern city of Kano.
+The run-up to the elections had seen violence in Mr Yar'Adua's home state of Katsina, and in the northern city of Kano.